matusnovak/simplesquirrel/README.md

 ## Bind C++ class

-Binding of classes is done via `SqVM::addClass(...)`.
+Binding of classes is done via `ssq::VM::addClass(...)`.
 You have to expose your class to VM.
 Otherwise any of your classes will be passed around in squirrel as user data and not as an instance.

 You don't need to expose your class if you do not wish to use it in Squirrel as an instance.
 Any